speedment/speedment-doc/pages/join.md

 ## Tuple Constructors
 By default, tuples are of type `TupleXOfNullables` where X is the number of tables that are joined.
-If you are using only `INNER JOIN` or `CROSS JOIN`, the entities are never `null` and this allows us to use element of type `TupleX` instead as shown here:
+If you are using only `INNER JOIN` or `CROSS JOIN`, the entities are never `null` and this allows us to use elements of type `TupleX` instead as shown here:

 ``` java
     Join<Tuple2<Language, Film>> join = joinComponent